euan-forrester/save-file-converter/README.md

 ## Upcoming features

-- Be able to autodetect the format of a given save file (note that raw files need their size checked, unrecognized size means invalid file)
 - PS2 formats (check out https://gamefaqs.gamespot.com/ps2/536777-suikoden-iii/saves for a potential list)
 - GameCube formats (check out https://gamefaqs.gamespot.com/gamecube/533008-soulcalibur-ii/saves for a potential list)
 - Saturn formats
-  - Add ability to add/extract a single game's save to/from a RAM backup, similar to how PS1/N64 work
-- What are the 64kB `.srm` files for SNES etc on thetechgame.com?
-Want to extract a 'normal' `.srm` file from them
-- I need suggestions!

 ## Contact